-Within-season commercial catch trends presented here are based on data from 2019 to 2021.
-Results from earlier seasons are accessed through previously published stock assessment reports (http://pir.sa.gov.au/research/publications/research_reports).
-In general, within-season trends in catch, effort, CPUE, PRI and mean weight within the SZRLF are consistent through time although market disruptions were evident in within-season catch, effort and CPUE trends in both the 2019/20 and 2020/21 seasons (Figure 3).
+Within-season commercial catch trends presented here are based on data from 2020 to 2022.
+Results from earlier seasons can be accessed through previously published stock assessment reports (http://pir.sa.gov.au/research/publications/research_reports).
+In general, within-season trends in catch, effort, CPUE, PRI and mean weight within the SZRLF are consistent through time (Figure 3).
 The highest catches are generally taken during spring/summer from October to January (Figure 3a) before declining thereafter.

-The market closures occurred in late January and November of the 2019/20 and 2020/21 seasons respectively.
-Consequently, the catch in February of the 2019/20 season decreased to 6 t, when normally up to 100 t are landed, while just 39 t were landed in November of the 2020/21 season, when catches are usually >250 t (Figure 3a).
-The low catch in November resulted in higher catches later in the 2020/21 season, particularly during February (180 t) and March (173 t) compared to previous years.
-In 2021/22, the highest catch was taken in November (295 t) and the lowest catch in June 2022 (<1 t).
+A market closure occurred in November of the 2020 season when just 39 t were landed (normally catches are >250 t in this month) (Figure 3a).
+The low catch in November resulted in higher catches later in the 2020 season, particularly during February (180 t) and March (173 t) compared to previous years.
+In 2022, the highest catch was taken in September (288 t) and the lowest catch in May (24 t).

 Within-season effort levels are largely consistent with those of catch (Figure 3a).
-In 2021/22, effort was highest in November (186,223 potlifts) and lowest in June (<1000 potlifts).
+In 2022, effort was highest in September (146,573 potlifts) and lowest in May (13,768 potlifts).

-Legal-sized CPUE within the fishery is generally highest at the start of the season in spring/summer before decreasing thereafter (Figure 3b).
-In 2021/22 however, catch rates increased from October through to March (2.27 kg/potlift) and were consistently high across all months compared to recent seasons.
+Legal-sized CPUE within the fishery generally increases from October/November to January/February before decreasing thereafter (Figure 3b).
+In 2022, catch rates were highest in January (2.34 kg/potlift) and lowest in October (1.54 kg/potlift) and were consistently higher across all months compared to recent seasons except for March to May.

-Over the last three seasons estimates of PRI were highest at the start of the season from September to January/February before consistently declining across all months to May thereafter (Figure 3c).
-The exception was 2021/22, when the PRI was highest in March (2.12 undersized/potlift).
+Over the last three seasons estimates of PRIs were generally highest at the start of the season from September to March before consistently declining across all months to May thereafter (Figure 3c).
+In 2022, the PRI was highest in March (1.70 undersized/potlift) and lowest in May (0.86 undersized/potlift).
 Care should be taken when interpreting June and July estimates due to low catch levels.

 Monthly legal-sized mean weight generally increases as the season progresses with trends broadly similar over the last three seasons (Figure 3d).
-In 2021/22, mean weight was lowest in November (0.83 kg) and highest in May (1.01 kg).
-Care should be taken when interpreting June/July estimates in 2020/21 and 2021/22 due to low catch levels.
+In 2022, mean weight was lowest in November (0.82 kg) and highest in April and May (1.04 kg).
+Care should be taken when interpreting June/July estimates in 2020 and 2021 due to low catch levels.